these hills need none of what you've got

 Alan Watts is someone I go back to all the time.
 House of Leaves is by far the strangest — in an absolutely wonderful way — book I've read this year, and I think Steinbeck was a genius.
 I don't understand how I haven't read Borges until about two months back.
-There are very few things by Gaiman and Pratchett I wouldn't recommend you with zero doubts.
-I really like Harari, but, then again, who doesn't?
+There are very few things by Gaiman and Pratchett I wouldn't recommend to you with zero doubts.
+I really like Harari has to say, but, then again, who doesn't?